vippsas/vipps-woocommerce/readme.txt

  * 'vippsStatusCheckErrorHandler' - A filter that should return function taking a statustext and an error object.
 It receives the default error handler, and is called when checking the order status with ajax for some reason ends up in an error.

 == Changelog ==

+= 2022.07.04 version 1.10.0 =
+* Added support for the Order Management Api, which stores the receipt and other order information in the customers' app.
+See the 'woo_vipps_add_order_categories' filter for extending the information passedd.

 = 2022.06.28 version 1.9.3 =
 * Added compatibility for Dibs/Nets Easy Payment gateway, which made certain untenable assumptionts